aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-interfaces-configuration.md

             # Speed should be set in the format `<interface_speed>` or `forced <interface_speed>` or `auto <interface_speed>`.
             speed: <str>

             # The peer device name.
-Used for description and documentation
+Used for description and documentation.
             peer: <str>

             # The peer device interface.
-Used for description and documentation
+Used for description and documentation.
             peer_interface: <str>

             # The peer device IPv4 address (no mask).
 Used as default route gateway if `set_default_route` is true and `ip` is an IP address.